 The new generation consoles (Xbox One and PS4) are preferred over the old generation consoles (Xbox 360 and PS3).
 There aren’t very many people playing first-person shooter multiplayer on the old-gen consoles, so you’ll end up spending hours to set up a multiplayer match, if you can set one up at all.

-The new-gen consoles have plenty of people on multiplayer, and you can expect to spend only a few minutes to enter a multiplayer match.
-This is great since we’re only playing multiplayer.
+The new-gen consoles have plenty of people on multiplayer, and you can expect to spend only a few minutes to set up and begin a multiplayer match.
+This is great since we’re focusing solely on multiplayer.

-We’ve established that both options are very similar in price if you take all the non-gaming uses a gaming PC offers over consoles into consideration.
+We’ve established already that both options are very similar in price, especially if you take into consideration all the non-gaming uses a gaming PC offers over consoles.
 Both platforms actually share a lot of games, and there are very few console-exclusive or PC-exclusive games.
 None of the platforms have a decisive advantage over the others in terms of available game selection.

 Most of the things a console can do, a PC can do as well.
 Both Xbox One and PS4 games can be played on PC with the downloadable Xbox app and the downloadable Remote Play app respectively (PS4 on PC) (Xbox One on PC).
 Gaming PC’s can usually play DVD and Blu-Ray discs, but always make sure before purchasing.